Salonith02/Saloni-first/README.md

 # Saloni-first
-This is my first git repository
+This is my first git repository.
+Author: Saloni Kumari